KnowledgeExpert/selenidejs/README.md

 ## Versioning

-we use [npm](https://www.npmjs.com/) for versioning. for the versions available, see the [npm](https://www.npmjs.com/package/selenidejs#versions) or github [releases](https://github.com/knowledgeexpert/selenidejs/releases).
+We use [npm](https://www.npmjs.com/) for versioning. for the versions available, see the [npm](https://www.npmjs.com/package/selenidejs#versions) or github [releases](https://github.com/knowledgeexpert/selenidejs/releases).

 ## History & Contributors